-BSc Environmental Management
+BSc Environmental Management and Sustainability

 Land is facing increasing conflicts related to its management for different purposes.
 These include food production, renewable energy, protection of soil and water resources, nature conservation, urban development and the provision of space for recreation and tourism.

 During this degree you will learn about the technical, scientific and socioeconomic aspects of environmental issues, and develop methods for tackling them.
 The course focuses on the needs of employers and you will develop your professional skills alongside your scientific knowledge, using exercises such as mock consultancies.
 Additionally, you will carry out a short industry placement and have the chance to study abroad.

-The University of Reading has been at the forefront of research into sustainability and the environment for many decades, and you will be based in a School ranked 12th in the world for Agriculture and Forestry (QS World Ranking by Subject, 2020).
+The University of Reading has been at the forefront of research into sustainability and the environment for many decades, and you will be based in a School ranked 11th in the world for Agriculture and Forestry (QS World Ranking by Subject, 2022).
 Our staff are actively engaged in research and tailor their teaching to reflect the changing trends and emerging technologies within the sector.
 You will also benefit from our small class sizes.

-You will carry out a one-week mini placement between your first and second years.
-This will involve working for a client, normally a local authority or environmental group in the Reading area, on a small project.
-This will provide you with valuable experience of professional work, as well as enabling you to develop your research, survey, data analysis and presentation skills.
+You will carry out a one-week mini placement year in an organisation related to environmental management or sustainability.
+This will provide you with valuable experience of professional work, as well as enabling you to develop your professional, research, survey, data analysis and presentation skills.